Omkaarr1/NuvoLang_Custom_Programming_Language/README.md

    - Demo input that uses all key language features: variables, functions, encryption, event triggers, ML, blockchain, data science, database.

 8. **AI Integration**
-   - **(Optional)** If you have the SONAR AI module enabled, you can request code generation or clarifications from the language’s context.
+   - If you have the SONAR AI module enabled, you can request code generation or clarifications from the language’s context.

 9. **Dependencies**
    - **Weka** for ML.